will-lamerton/FormJS/readme.md

 ## Roadmap 🛣
 I built FormJS because of a need for it within my companies tech stack, a way to standardise forms to keep our codebases neat, predictable and written properly.
 However, we're always on a mission to ship products faster yet still keep them reliable and FormJS helps with that providing a lightweight framework to do all of the above.

-Nevertheless, although I love dev and working on projects like this, for the moment, it can be in my spare time.
+Nevertheless, although I love dev and working on projects like this, for the moment, it can only be in my spare time.
 Be that as it may, I do have a list of features I would love to work as and when I can:

 - `onsubmit` can be a method with completely optional code and this function is called if so.
 - Add headers to `onsubmit` object.
+- Add option `includeFormData` defaulting to `true` to `onsubmit` option so it's optional to send form data.
 - Front-end website if enough interest.
 - More validations: This might be a good reference: https://laravel.com/docs/8.x/validation#available-validation-rules
-- More tests.
+- More testing coverage.
 - Support for JSX-esque code for forms so either you can pass the form as a JSON object, or as HTML.
+- Framework wrappers for Vue, React, Angular etc.

 ## Is This Framework Production Ready?
 I would say use at your own discretion.
 The bottom line is that *it works*.
-However, I'm still increasing testing coverage and trialing the framework within my other projects and until that's done, I can't promise the FormJS will be entirely stable.
+However, I'm still increasing testing coverage and trialing the framework within my other projects and until that's done, I can't promise that FormJS will be entirely stable.
 I will keep this updated though.

 ## Contributing
 In the spirit of open source, contributions are welcome!
 Please feel free to add to this repo through pull requests and issues.